 - What can you do to find more time to relax each week?

 Maybe these questions don’t seem like they’ll help you heal from a food binge, but they do!
-Instead of dealing with the symptom (the binge), we’ll deal with the root cause (the stress).
+Instead of dealing with the symptom (the binge), we’ll heal and prevent the root cause (the stress).

 TAKEAWAY: YOU CAN RECOVER FROM A FOOD BINGE

-Slipping up and binging again happens to all of us… I’d seriously be shocked if someone had an easy time stopping their binge eating habit.
+Listen, it’s all going to be okay 🙂 You have to believe it!
+Slipping up and binging again happens to all of us.
+I’d seriously be shocked if someone had an easy time stopping their binge eating habit.
+Which is exactly why….

 Download your free workbook here: